Sign up

 Unpacking the ‘right to science’ – from origins to ISC advocacy

 The concept of a ‘right to science’ has risen to prominence in the global scientific community.
-In unpacking the ‘right’ and advocating for it, it is important to understand its origins and the approach taken by the ISC in explaining it., it is important to understand its origins and the approach taken by the ISC to its explanation.
+In unpacking the ‘right’ and advocating for it, it is important to understand its origins and the approach taken by the ISC in explaining it.

 International Rights Conventions make important statements about civil and political rights and economic, social and cultural rights.
 None of them expressly declares a ‘right to science’.
 Where then does this right come from?
 The answer is that it flows from provisions of the Universal Declaration of Human Rights and the International Covenant on Economic, Social and Cultural Rights.